Win2SocksSoftware/PluginDemo/README.md

     | `offset` | The offset in `buffer` of the data to be sent. |
     | `count` | The number of bytes of data that need to be sent. |

     This method will be called whenever there is `TCP` data sent.
-You should implement data encryption or obfuscation logic in this method.
+You should implement data encryption or obfuscation logic in this method, then send to proxy server.

     This method is a hot path (which will be called frequently).
 Therefore, if not necessary, **should not** allocate buffers in this method, you should allocate buffers dedicated to `write` operations in class member variables.